xgyopenxxx/GAN/README.md

 # GAN
-A simple implementation  of GAN
+## A simple implementation  of GAN using Pytorch.